mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 illness or injury.
 Most prisoners who do fake illness or injury are caught, and even many prisoners who actually are sick or hurt get sent away.
-The prison doctor and his trustee medics frequently sell drugs to the prisoners, and in fact dabble in smuggling illegal non- medical drugs into the prison, and make a tidy profit while doing so.
+The prison doctor and his trustee medics frequently sell drugs to the prisoners, and in fact dabble in smuggling illegal non-medical drugs into the prison, and make a tidy profit while doing so.

 Vitamin supplements are handed out grudgingly (sometimes the